Kitware/minerva/vagrant.md

 ## Setting a specific version of Girder, Romanesco, or Minerva

 Girder and Romanesco versions can be set using the files `.girder-version` and `.romanesco-version` respectively.

-The Minerva version is configured within `ansible/site.yml` under the key `minerva_version`.
+The Minerva version is taken from the current git revision on your host, e.g., if you have your host Minerva repo on git branch `foo_la_la`, then the VM will be provisioned with Minerva branch `foo_la_la`, as that branch currently exists on GitHub.
+If you want to change the provisioned Minerva to a different version, you can change the value configured within `ansible/site.yml` under the key `minerva_version`.
 Versions can be a branch, tag, or SHA.
+Note that if you have changes local to your host Minerva repo, these will not be accessible to the provisioned VM, unless you have filesyncing between your host and VM, which is experimental and not officially supported.